Fettes Brot: Bette Frost and Strom und Drang

 In 2006, Fettes Brot released a single named "Fussball ist immer noch wichtig" ("Football is still important") for the 2006 FIFA World Cup.
 They also released "Falsche Entscheidung" in 2006 for the World Cup, with a video featuring the retired footballers Boris Amadeus and Stefan Bach.
 Since both were huge fans of the band they appeared without receiving a fee.
 After extensive touring in 2005 and 2006, Fettes Brot began work on a new album in 2007.
 In December, they held several small secret concerts under the name Bette Frost and played the new songs.

 On 1 January 2008, they unveiled the new single "Bettina, zieh dir bitte etwas an" ("Bettina, please put on some clothes!"), but the song was known as "Bettina, pack deine Brüste ein" ("Bettina, tuck your boobs away") because Fettes Brot had changed it at the last minute.
 The song is about the German model Bettie Ballhaus, who at the time hosted a late-night quiz show in which, for every question answered correctly, she took some of her clothes off.
 She also happened to show her breasts, hence the title of the song.
 However, before the single was released, Ballhaus had left the show.
 Fettes Brot released this single on 15 February 2008.
 They also have stopped making soul music and have gone back to the "old" Fettes Brot, making party songs and rap.

 Fettes Brot released their new album Strom und Drang ("Electricity and Stress") in March 2008.
-The album's name alludes to a 19th-century epoch of German art and literature, called Sturm und Drang.
+The album's name alludes to an 18th-century epoch of German art and literature, called Sturm und Drang.